 The investment seeks to provide investment results that, before expenses, correspond generally to the price and yield performance of publicly traded equity securities of companies in the Consumer Staples Select Sector Index...
 Show more

-The State Street® Consumer Staples Select Sector SPDR® ETF (XLP) seeks to provide investment results that, before expenses, correspond generally to the price and yield performance of the Consumer Staples Select Sector Index.
-This index represents the consumer staples portion of the S&P 500 Index, comprising companies classified under the Global Industry Classification Standard (GICS®) in consumer staples industries such as distribution & retail, household products, food products, beverages, tobacco, and personal care products.
+The State Street Consumer Staples Select Sector SPDR ETF (XLP) seeks to provide investment results that, before expenses, correspond generally to the price and yield performance of the Consumer Staples Select Sector Index.
+This index represents the consumer staples sector of the S&P 500 Index and includes companies engaged in industries such as consumer staples distribution and retail, household products, food products, beverages, and tobacco.

 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full disclaimer.